 In this section we detail the requirements for a Doctoral degree in psychology.
 The key components of the Doctoral degree include forming a Doctoral Guidance Committee, filing a Doctoral plan of study, passing a comprehensive exam, writing, and defending a dissertation proposal, writing and defending the dissertation, and completing between 24 and 36 credits of PSY 999 (Dissertation research credits).
 Each of these components are described in more detail below.
 GradPlan is the web-interactive system for Doctoral students to create and store their PhD Degree Plans, Guidance Committee and course changes, comprehensive and final defense reports, and the final University Degree Certification.
 It provides electronic circulation for checking/approvals and generates automatic emails that are needed.
 A general rule of thumb is that for all intents and purposes, you are not considered to have fulfilled Doctoral program requirements until these requirements have been documented and approved in Grad Plan.
 Instructions on making changes to your plan, should they be required, can be found here.

 The D2L community for Psych grad students has self-audit forms that list all of the requirements you will need for a degree in your interest area.
 In addition to GradPlan you will find all required forms in D2L under "PhD Requirements and Required Forms" that you will need to submit as you pursue your Doctoral degree.
 The PhD Comprehensive Exam Report Form is completed after you have completed all written and oral components of the comprehensive exam.
 The Doctoral Dissertation Proposal Approval form should be completed and signed after you successfully defend your dissertation proposal.
-After you have completed your written dissertation, and at least three weeks before your dissertation oral defense, you will need to complete the PhD Notification of Final Oral Exam form, and the PhD Record of Dissertation and Final Oral Exam form is typically completed and signed after you defend your dissertation.
+After you have completed your written dissertation, and at least three weeks before your dissertation oral defense, you will need to complete the PhD Notification of Final Oral Exam form, and the PhD Notification of Final Oral Exam form, and the PhD Notification of Final Oral Exam form, and the PhD Notification of Final Oral Exam form is typically completed and signed after you defend your dissertation.
 Finally, there is a form that asks you to identify your post-PhD placement (The PhD Placement Report).
 You can submit all your paperwork via the D2L community for the PhD program in Psychology, to which you have access.
 Please submit all paperwork as soon as you have it; delays in submitting paperwork will negatively impact your ability to have your degree conferred efficiently.